LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/setup.rst

 that this program has an expected output of "Hello, World".

 To test this hypothesis, open a terminal window and navigate to the parent directory of your new file.
-In a separate window, navigate to the Java Development Kit to get the file path (the image below shows you how to get there from the C: Drive).
+In a separate window, navigate to the ``bin`` folder in the Java Development Kit to get the file path (the image below shows you how to get there from the C: Drive).
 Copy the file path.

 .. figure:: figures/windowsjavafilepath.png
    :alt: Image showing that the JDK can be found inside the Program Files directory in the C: Drive.

-.. admonition:: Warning

-   When locating the file path for the Java Development Kit, make sure that it is pointing to the ``bin`` folder.

 Run the following command, replacing the ``{filepath}`` with the file path to your JDK that you just copied: